CPBaja/Laser-Gate-Timer/README.md

 # LaserGateTimer
 Arduino code for the timer module of the laser gate timer system (formerly photogates)

 When the system turns on, the sensors need to calibrate to ambient light levels.
+When the system is turned off or reset, this calibration is reset.